 “We tried to get our ducks in a row after that,” Hot said about the turning point.
 “At that point of the game, it’s all or nothing, really and our guys went for it all. we went all in and we tried to get the equalizer. we had two great chances.
 Julius [James] had a chance, Lucas [Terci] had a sitter and that’s sometimes it happens in soccer.
 Sometimes it goes your way and sometimes it doesn’t.
 It didn’t go our way.
 They capitalized on our red card, they scored a third.
 That’s sometimes how the cookie crumbles.”

-Added defender Julius James: “It’s tough, it’s tough.
+Added James: “It’s tough, it’s tough.
 That’s never easy. a man down and a goal down simultaneously.
 But again, we still had chances after that.
 We didn’t get played off the park.
 We had more chances than them.
 We had our chances.
-We just didn’t put them away.”
+We just didn’t it away.”